The Boys (Girls' Generation song): Background and composition

 "The Boys" was composed and arranged by Teddy Riley, Taesung Kim, DOM, and Richard Garcia.
-The original Korean version of the song was written by Yoo Young-jin.
-The English version was written by Riley; it was released on October 18, 2011, as a digital single worldwide by S.M.
-Entertainment.
-A digital extended play which consists of the English version and remixes of "The Boys" was released on December 20, 2011, by S.M.
-Entertainment under exclusive license to Universal Music Group.
+The original Korean version of the song was written by Yoo Young-jin, while the English version was written by Riley.
+It was released on October 18, 2011, as a digital single worldwide by SM Entertainment.
+A digital extended play which consists of the English version and remixes of "The Boys" was released on December 20, 2011, by SM Entertainment under exclusive license to Universal Music Group.
 A maxi single of the song released on December 21, 2011.
 A remix version of the song produced by electronica musicians Clinton Sparks and The Disco Fries featuring Snoop Dogg was included on the US edition.
 A Japanese version was written by Hidenori Tanaka and Nozomi Maezawa and was included on the group's reissue of their debut Japanese album, Girls' Generation, which was entitled The Boys and released on December 28, 2011.

-To further promote their popularity to Western countries, S.M.
-Entertainment had the group signed with Interscope Records, which is affiliated with Universal Music Group, to debut in the United States.
+To further promote their popularity to Western countries, SM Entertainment had the group signed with Interscope Records, which is affiliated with Universal Music Group, to debut in the United States.
 In an interview with MTV K, member Tiffany shared that the recording session of the song, both the English and Korean version, took one week to finish.
 She also expressed her excitement of the song's release in the United States, "We haven’t started on a full-length album, but we’re kicking off with this maxi single and hopefully it will lead to a full-length album."

 Musically, "The Boys" is a dance-pop, electropop and R&B song, with elements of hip hop, a genre that Girls' Generation had never ventured into.
 It features "military style drum breakdowns and killer vocal harmonies" in its composition, according to Angelica Wallingford from the San Diego City Times.
 The song's lyrics as explained by Eun-Young Jung on the book The Korean Wave: Korean Media Go Global (2013) as portraying "sexually daring girls" who are confident in their attractiveness and enjoy attention from men: